vijendraahirwal/AppliedAI/README.md

 - Aayush 40272388

 ## Project Aim
 The aim of this project is to develop an efficient and accurate system for classifying facial expressions from given photos using Convolutional Neural Networks (CNN).
-This technology can significantly contribute to fields like human-computer interaction, psychology, and market research.

 ## Overview of Project Files